deyles-zz/brainjvm/README.md

 ```

-Here's an example compiling Brainfuck to JVM byte code and writing it to a file:
+Here's an example compiling Brainf\*ck to JVM byte code and writing it to a file:

 ```java
 package com.mypackage;